swissmanu/DownUnder/README.md

 When customizing templates, you don't have to start from a plain page.
 Run the `downunder init` command to create a `.downunder` directory with a set of default templates.

+## Inspiration
+DownUnder is heavily influenced by [Gimli](https://github.com/walle/gimli).
+My intentaion was to simplify the command line interface and creation of templates.